- The People’s Republic of China (PRC) has confirmed cases of COVID-19 within its borders.

 - All international flights into Beijing have been rerouted to regional airports for screening and quarantine, which is mandatory for U.S. citizens entering China (see below).
 Other airports in China may have different procedures, which may change without notice.
 These procedures are not being implemented in a uniform manner.
 Travelers should reach out to airlines or local authorities on specific policies and should be prepared for potentially long delays when entering and exiting China.

 - In the event that the situation further deteriorates, the ability of the U.S. Embassy and Consulates to provide assistance to U.S. nationals within China may be limited.
-The United States is not offering chartered evacuation flights from China at this time.
+The United States is not offering additional chartered evacuation flights from China at this time.

 - U.S. citizens remaining in China should follow the U.S. Centers for Disease Control and Prevention (CDC) and Chinese health authorities’ guidance for prevention, signs and symptoms, and treatment.